Sociology and Criminology Student Awards

 - 2022: Ian Carroll

-Awarded based upon academic achievement and service to Butler University and the larger community in memory of Dr. Richard E. Martin, a sociologist, professor, and administrator at Butler for 31 years.
+Recognizes the student for their outstanding academic achievements and serve to Butler University and the larger community in memory of Dr. Richard E. Martin, a sociologist, professor, and administrator at Butler for 31 years.
 Students awarded this scholarship also demonstrate a strong interest in pursuing graduate studies or a career in the social sciences.

 - 2023: Anna Overman